 How do I know what CBD is best for me?

-It seems like new CBD companies are popping up [daily] nearly everywhere you look.
-As we’ve discussed in this article, you’ll find a broad range of products, dosages and consumption methods to choose from.
+It seems like new CBD companies are popping up almost daily, and as we've discussed in this introduction to CBD, you’ll find a broad range of products, dosages and consumption methods to choose from.
 So how do you know what CBD is best for you?

 The first thing you need to keep in mind is that every person is unique and will respond to CBD differently.
 When it comes to dosage levels, we highly recommend the low and slow method.
 Start with a low dosage at first and see how your body reacts.
 Once you begin to have a better understanding of your body’s response, slowly increase the dosage until you find the lowest possible dosage that provides your desired effects.